 Today, I’m proud to announce that Life Skills Village - the company that first took a chance on me as a volunteer and then again to lead its marketing department – is launching a holistic, chronic pain self-management program.
 The goal is to turn patients into pain experts and provide the tools to self-manage their chronic pain (beyond simply taking medication).

-The curriculum, developed by Drs.
-Bryan Weinstein (neuropsychiatrist) and David Cowan (neuropsychologist), is designed to augment any pain physician’s care.
+The curriculum, developed by Dr. Bryan Weinstein (neuropsychiatrist) and Dr. David Cowan (neuropsychologist), is designed to augment any pain physician’s care.

 Our psychologists and occupational therapists concentrate on skills pain patients can use every day – like developing a flare-up plan, adaptive exercise, mindfulness, meditation, using biofeedback, improving sleep, managing pain behaviors and improving relationships to name a few.

 None of this is as easy as it sounds.
 Not with chronic pain.
 To control pain means understanding and accepting it as well as having the courage to tackle it head on.
 It means keeping an open mind to the therapies introduced.
 It means managing expectations.
 Because even though the program meets only once a week for twelve weeks, this will take time.
 Give yourself permission to try the pain self-management program because it beats the hell out of spending life stuck in a recliner.

 The truth about chronic pain is that it will not go away on its own.
 Nobody wakes up one day magically cured, ambulatory and cheerful.
 Pain robs what little control we have in our lives and leaves us dangling over a terrifying abyss of uncertainty.
 Isolating yourself at home will not help you feel better.
 Self-medication only lengthens the road to recovery.
 The only way out of the pain labyrinth is to make a daily effort (no matter how small).
 We can help you take those first steps beyond chronic pain.